Coming August 2 – Road Pitch 2017

 The Brattleboro stop will be at the Robert H. Gibson River Garden (157 Main Street), organized by Strolling of the Heifers and the Brattleboro Development Credit Corporation.
 Additional stops are scheduled for Essex Junction, Rutland, Bennington, Barre, Randolph, St. Johnsbury, Lowell, Morrisville and Grand Isle.

 At each stop, the riders will award a $500 Riders’ Choice Prize plus a Vermont Teddy Bear “biker bear” to one pitcher in each of the 10 communities.
 More importantly, for the participating entrepreneurs, the Road Pitch is an opportunity to:

 - Tighten up their business model and scale-up plan

 - Get coaching on honing their business pitch presentation

 - Develop connections to a network of funders and advisors

 In addition, the local winners will have a chance to compete at a statewide final event in October for over $4,000 in cash prizes.

-To get started, interested business entrepreneurs should fill out the form below, no later than July 6.
-BDCC and the Stroll will select up to six finalists who will pitch on August 2.
-Before the event, finalists will benefit from several coaching sessions, including “dry runs,” so that they will have the best possible pitch ready for the motorcyclists.
+Five local entrepreneurs have been selected to compete in the pitch competition.
+Before the event, finalists will have had several coaching sessions, including “dry runs,” so that they will have the best possible pitch ready for the motorcyclists.

 “The ride promotes Vermont as a terrific place to do business and as a perfect motorcycling destination with lots of scenic twisting roads, picturesque small towns, and plenty of locally sourced food and beverage,” said Cairn Cross, co-founder of FreshTracks Capital.